sethusaim/Scania-Truck-Failure-Prediction-Azure/README.md

-# Scania Truck Failure prediction
+# Scania Truck Failure Prediction

 This is an end to end machine learning system with MLFlow integration for predicting the quality of wafer sensors.